A Critical Examination

-Baptism and Holy Communion are ordinances in the Church that were established by the Lord Jesus Christ.
-In fact, these are the only two ordinances recognized by Pentecostal Churches.
-Therefore, it is all the more important that we pay great attention to the way we administer these ordinances.
-An error in matters related to these ordinances is an affront to the Lord Jesus Christ and a threat to the very essence of the gospel.
-It can invite the wrath of God.
+The ordinance of water baptism was established by the Lord Jesus Christ.
+In fact, it is one of the only two ordinances recognized by Pentecostal Churches, the other being the Lord’s Table.
+Therefore, it is all the more important that we pay great attention to the way we administer this ordinance.
+An error in matters related to the ordinances is an affront to the Lord Jesus Christ and a threat to the very essence of the gospel.
+What more do you need to invite the wrath of God?

 Water baptism is the ordinance that officially admits a repentant believer into the Body of Christ, the Church.
-It is the occasion of spiritual “new birth” or regeneration effected by the Holy Spirit (see John 3:5; Titus 3:5).
-No wonder the Jews referred to the flowing or “living” waters of baptism as the “womb of the world.”
+It is the occasion of spiritual “new birth” or regeneration effected by the Holy Spirit.1 No wonder the Jews referred to the flowing or “living” waters of baptism as the “womb of the world.”2

 The New Testament is exceptionally kind to those who seek membership in the Church.
 In the first century, hard-line Jewish Christians had insisted that Gentile converts first embrace Judaism through circumcision before they could be admitted into the church.

 In his landmark verdict at the first Jerusalem Council, apostle Peter made this principle abundantly clear to everyone: no restrictions may be imposed on new converts (Gentiles) who seek entrance to the Church except the few restrictions mentioned in Acts 15:28-29.

 “For it seemed good to the Holy Spirit and to us to lay no greater burden on you than these requirements: You must abstain from eating food offered to idols, from consuming blood or eating the meat of strangled animals, and from sexual immorality.
 If you do this, you will do well.
 Farewell.”